-Cucumbers come into season during the height of summer, and give any meal a cool, refreshing crunch.
-Besides pickling the fruits or chopping them for a salad topping, cucumbers can be the star of their own dishes-our Summer Cucumber Salad with Honey Vinaigrette Dressing puts the cucumbers front and center under a blanket of tangy vinegar dressing.
+Cucumbers come into season during the height of summer and give any meal a fresh, refreshing crunch.
+Besides pickling the fruits or chopping them for a salad topping, cucumbers can be the star of their dishes.
+Our Easy Cucumber Salad with honey vinaigrette dressing puts the cucumbers front and center under a blanket of tangy vinegar dressing.

 Any type of cucumber works for this recipe, from the regular green snake-like fruits to heirloom varieties like “Lemon” and “White Wonder”.
 I skinned the fruits before I sliced them (using a mandoline to make the job easy), although you could definitely leave the skin on for more color and texture.
 Our Eastern Shore Honey helps to balance out the acidity of the vinegar in the dressing, while the olive oil binds the mixture together.

 If you have never grown your own cucumbers, you’d be surprised by how easy they are to raise.
 As long as the plants have plenty of water and sunshine, they’ll produce bunches of fruit.
 Although it’s too late in the season to start the plants outdoors now, you can always plan ahead for next summer!
 The best time to plant cucumbers, or transplant them outdoors, is two-weeks after the last frost.
 They like warm weather and lots of sun!

 Adapting our Cucumber Salad with Honey Vinaigrette Dressing

 A recipe is not perfect until you’ve added your touch.
 That’s why we encourage you to play with your food.
 Call your inner chef to come out and play and change up this recipe.
 Here are some ideas: